tinali91/Train-Scheduler/README.md

 # Directions

-Users can insert their train name, frequency, and start time and the table will populate the information.
+Users can insert their train name, destination, frequency, and start time and the table will populate the information.